appwrite/appwrite/rfc.md

 * Relevant Branch:  https://github.com/utopia-php/database/pull/220

 ## Summary
-We want to add for Appwrite's users queries api flexible options for making any query they desire with no limitations, today we restrict the query to have a specific indexes for queries.
+We want to add for Appwrite's users queries api flexible options for making any query they desire, with no limitations, today we restrict the query to have a specific indexes for queries.
 The problem begin with collections with a relative big amount of data inside, which can make queries with no indexes or `bad` queries in sense of sql with operators as `not in` or `<>`

 ## Resources